GCSE Mathematics: Pythagoras and Trigonometry

 Angles of Elevation and Depression

-In real-world applications, angles of elevation and depression are crucial.
+Angles of elevation and depression are also important concepts in trigonometry.
 The angle of elevation is the angle formed by the line of sight when looking up at an object, while the angle of depression is formed when looking down at an object.
+These angles can be solved using the same trigonometric ratios.

 Related topics: